meetoseh/backend/docs/db/inapp_notifications.md

 - `user_max_created_at (real null)`: If specified, users which were created before this time (in seconds since the epoch) should not ever see this inapp notification.
   This is an easy way to support feature announcements.
+- `maximum_repetitions (integer null)`: If specified, users which have seen this notification at least this number of times should not be prompted anymore.
 - `created_at (real not null)`: When this row was added

 ## Active Screens